katrivdn/CAED/README.txt

 Lytle, M. N., Prado, J., & Booth, J. R. (2020).
 A neuroimaging dataset of deductive reasoning in school-aged children.
 Data in Brief, 33, 106405.

-I analyzed the data by first creating onset files for all conditions, regardless of accuracy.
+I analyzed the data by first creating onset files for all conditions, regardless of accuracy. set-linear order files refer to data-analysis file for contrasting activation for set-inclusion that is higher to linear-order arguments. liner-set order files refer to data-analysis file for contrasting activation for linear-order that is higher to set-inclusion arguments.
 In a second analysis, I only looked at accurate trials.
 #-----------#
 Description of the files: